althafabdulraheem/Laravel-admin-panel/README.md

 # Laravel-admin-panel
-A simple admin panel for e-commerce using laravel,php
+A simple admin panel for e-commerce using laravel